Preparing to retire?

 Start by working out how much you already have in savings, investments and pensions to put towards your retirement.
 Your pension provider or administrator should be able to give you an up-to-date statement of what your pension could be worth at the retirement age you originally selected.
 You can also find out what State Pension you’re entitled to.
 As a part of Lloyds Banking Group, Scottish Widows offers pensions and advice.
 See how they can further help you understand your options.

-On average, a person has 11 different jobs over the course of their working life .
-If you’ve been part of a pension scheme at each job, that means you could have pension pots all over the place.
-If you’ve been self-employed, you may have different pension pots depending on if you’ve worked for a company or pay into accounts privately.
-Combining some or all of your pension funds may be worth looking into.
+On average, a person will have multiple jobs over the course of their working life.
+If you’re part of a pension scheme at each job, that means you could end up with pension pots all over the place.
+If you’re self-employed, you may have different pension pots depending on if you’ve worked for a company or pay into accounts privately.
+You can choose to combine your pension pots or keep them separate, but it’s worth considering the pros and cons of each option carefully.
+Keeping tabs on your different pensions is also important, with estimates that there is almost £20bn in ‘lost’ pensions outstanding*.

 Important legal information